Akash-N-Pai/adk-mcp/readme.md

 ### 4. Set Up Gemini API Key (for the ADK Agent)

-1. Create or use an existing [Google AI Studio](https://aistudio.google.com/) account.
-2. Get your Gemini API key from the [API Keys section](https://aistudio.google.com/app/apikeys).
-3. Set the API key as an environment variable.
-Create a `.env` file in the **root of the `adk-mcp` project**:
+  Set the API key as an environment variable.
+Create a `.env` file

     ```env
     GOOGLE_API_KEY=your_gemini_api_key_here